alejandronotario/Google-Cloud-Tasks/Google_Analytics/README.md

 __Parsing data__

-- First calling samplesReadCounts and samplingSpaceSizes, they give us if the data is sampled or not getting an output
+- First calling 'samplesReadCounts' and 'samplingSpaceSizes', they give us if the data is sampled or not, getting an output

 - Then it is defined the file in .csv format with columns names and saving it in the same path it is running the script